alto-wg/draft-alto-pv/basic.md

 constraint.
 The same requirement applies to the resource ID of the Path Vector resource, too.
 Thus, it is RECOMMENDED to limit the length of resource ID and client ID related to a Path Vector resource to 31 characters.

+A Part Content ID conforms to the format of msg-id as specified in
+{{RFC2387}} and {{RFC5322}}.
+Specifically, it has the following format:

+  "<" PART-RESOURCE-ID "@" DOMAIN-NAME ">"

+PART-RESOURCE-ID:
+: PART-RESOURCE-ID has the same format as the Part Resource ID.
+It is used to identify whether a part message is a Path Vector or a Property Map.

+DOMAIN-NAME:
+: DOMAIN-NAME has the same format as dot-atom-text specified in Section 3.2.3 of
+  {{RFC5322}}.
+It must be the domain name of the ALTO server.